DigitalAthenaeus/varia/analyses/README.md

 - **CtsUrn** - a CTS URN specifying a passage in Athenaeus containing text-reuse.
 This should be a range that *includes* language marking the passage as text-reuse (*verbum dicendi*, etc.)
 - **TextContent** - a string containing the precise textual content, from Athenaeus, that is reused; this will exclude *verba dicendi*, etc.
 - [may be empty; only for extant works] **Analytical Edition URN** - a CTS URN attaching the reused text (from Athenaeus) to the ordered, hierarchical citation scheme of the reused work.
-- [may be empty; only for extant works] **Alignment URN** - a CTS URN specifying text in another edition of the reused work, used to assert an explicit alignment between Athenaeus' language and the language of another text. *E.g.* We see Athenaeus' use of βουλεύεσθαι at 1.18 as an allusion to βουληφόρε at *Iliad* 20.83; this is not a literal string match, nor are the two instances of the same lexical entity; we are asserting an alignment that is not discoverable by any automated process; the **alignment urn** allows us to make this alignment explicit.
+- [may be empty; only for extant works] **Alignment URN** - a CTS URN specifying text in another edition of the reused work, used to assert an explicit alignment between Athenaeus' language and the language of another text. *E.g.* We see Athenaeus' use of βουλεύεσθαι at 1.18 as an allusion to βουληφόρε at *Iliad* 20.83; this is not a literal string match, nor are the two instances of the same lexical entity; we are asserting an alignment that is not discoverable by any automated process; the **alignment urn** allows us to make this alignment explicit.
 - [may be empty] **Commentary**.
 - **Resp**.
 The editor responsible for asserting the existence of, and documenting, this instance of text reuse.